iurjoh/Build-a-blog/README.md

 "python3 manage.py createsuperuser" to create a new admin panel

 ## Install summernote
 "pip3 install django-summernote" and use "pip3 freeze --local requirements.txt" to update requirements.txt.

+## Install allauth
+"pip3 install django-allauth" to be able of use a strong authorization and provide more options to the user.

 ## ERRORS